 Knowing what I know now, it’s difficult to look back objectively on the time when I was falling in love with Keith.
 (It’s also unpleasant, so this will be brief.)
 But if I turn off my bile ducts and quiet the voice in my head that accompanies any thought of him (spoiler alert: it’s Oda Mae Brown from Ghost warning, “Girl, you in danger!”)
 I can almost remember those amazing first weeks when we got together and it looked like my happy ending was unfolding right in front of me.

-More importantly, those red flags were up against something no man, woman or glaring psychological illness could compete with: The Keith Love Show.
+More importantly, even, those red flags were up against something no man, woman or glaring psychological illness could compete with: The Keith Love Show.

 If you love love, get you a Keith.